Searching for Thinkific Alternatives? This article will help you find one!

 Teachable is Thinkific’s most direct competition.
 However, keep in mind the transaction cost.
 Furthermore, even the Teachable starter plan does not provide access to live chat assistance.
 You must opt for the professional plan or higher to receive live chat help.

 Pricing: Teachable basic subscription costs $29 per month.
 The pricing gets much more evident at the top rung.
 The Business Pack of Teachable costs $249.
 Whereas the Pro plan, which is the most popular one, costs $99 per month when billed annually.
-Use these Teachable coupons to save extra bucks on Teachable.
+You can also claim annual discount on Teachable to save up to 33% on your purchase.

 Podia bills itself as a marketplace for online courses, memberships, and digital goods.
 They aren’t entirely focused on online course building, unlike Thinkific and Teachable.
 It can be used as a course production platform (Teachable), a membership platform (Kajabi), or a platform for digital downloads (Digital Downloads) (like Gumroad).